-- 6.3.6 The reference level has been established on the average of performance in 2012-13 and 2013-14 with upper and lower control limits set at 2 times the difference from the reference level for the selected years.
-The trend is improving with a reduction in blockages in the last five years. - 6.3.7 The number of sewer blockages reported by NI Water per 1,000km main sewer is significantly greater than the average reported by sewerage companies in England & Wales (see Figure 6.14).
-This comparison includes collapse on private drains and laterals recently adopted by water companies in England & Wales.
+- 6.4.8 NI Water's consultation response proposed changing the width of the range to effectively include performance back to 2011-12.
+We do not believe this is appropriate for a trend which has shown continuous improvement since 2008-09.
+Our approach for the final determination therefore remains unchanged. - 6.4.9 The reference level has been established on the average of performance in 2012-13 and 2013-14 with upper and lower control limits set at 2 times the difference from the reference level for the selected years.
+The reference level is marginally higher and the range marginally narrower than in the draft determination due to the 2013-14 outturn being slightly higher than originally projected.
+The trend is improving with a reduction in blockages in each of the last five years. - 6.4.10 The level of sewerage blockage per 1,000km main sewer in Northern Ireland is high compared to the average in England & Wales (see Figure 6.14).
+This comparison includes blockage on private drains and laterals recently adopted by water companies in England & Wales.
 The data is standardised for the length of main sewer excluding laterals.